Buick LaCrosse: China

-Shanghai GM introduced the Buick LaCrosse in February 2006, as a more upscale companion to its Buick Regal sedan.
+Shanghai GM introduced the Buick LaCrosse (别克君越) in February 2006, as a more upscale companion to its Buick Regal sedan.
 Designed by Shanghai GM's Pan Asia Technical Automotive Center (PATAC), the Chinese LaCrosse is based on the same architecture as the North American model, with different exterior sheetmetal, interior design and available engines.
 The car is also manufactured in Taiwan by a joint Yulon–GM venture.